 As such, they have lower upfront costs and can have ongoing costs rather than on-premise systems.

-Cloud-based WMS allows supply chains to position inventory management and fulfillment services with up to date purchasing processes and offering real time transparency within an entire inventory.
+Cloud-based WMS allows supply chains to position inventory management and fulfillment services with up-to-date purchasing processes and offer real-time transparency within an entire inventory.

 Supply chain modules